-"I wasn't just going to let you degrade my friends and my family, Malfoy.
-If you haven't noticed, the War is over, and people like yourself need to build a bloody bridge and get over your stupid prejudices!
-I can't believe that after everything we've all been through, you and your friends continue to choose to be cruel," she snapped, her brown eyes fiery as she glared angrily at him.
+"I wasn't just going to let you make fun of my friends, Malfoy.
+I can't believe that after everything we've all been through, you and your friends continue to choose to be cruel," she snapped, her brown eyes fiery as she glared at him.
 "Grow up."

 Merlin, Hermione was so sick of it.
-She'd only been in Hogwarts for a few months now, but was already tired of fighting with Malfoy and his pure-blood cronies in Slytherin.
+She'd only been in Hogwarts for a few months now, but was already tired of fighting with Malfoy and his pure-blood friends.
 She thought the end of the War would mark the end of all these stupid prejudices, but she was wrong.
 It seemed the War only exacerbated things.

-The pure-blood families associated with the Dark Lord became outcasts and the heroic families, such as the Weasleys, who were on the side of the Order of the Phoenix, became huge celebrities after the War.
+The pure-blood families associated with the Dark Lord became outcasts and the heroic families on the side of the Light, such as the Weasleys, became huge celebrities after the War.
 Naturally, the pure-bloods were completely out of their element.
-Many had been fired from their jobs on the grounds of crimes committed during the War, and almost all families were forced to turn to their Gringotts accounts to survive.
+Some had been fired from their jobs thanks to crimes committed during the War, and were forced to turn to their Gringotts accounts to survive.
 Even though they had more than enough money to feed themselves for the next couple hundred years, the pure-bloods were still furious at the circumstances.

-On top of this, the general animosity towards Slytherins was heightened this year.
-After all that occurred just last year during the War, the other students no longer disliked Slytherin – the House was hated.
-Their attendance was so low – only three people were brave enough to come back this year – that McGonagall had to force all seventh years to return.
+On top of this, the general animosity towards the Slytherins was heightened this year.
+After all that had occurred during the War, the other students no longer simply disliked Slytherin – the House was hated.
+Their attendance was so low – only three people were brave enough to come back this year – that McGonagall had to force most students to return.
 There were a few exceptions, of course.
-Harry and Ron decided to go on and become Aurors rather than further their education, despite Hermione's nagging and protests.
-Education was important.
-Just because they were offered jobs at the Ministry did not mean they could shirk finishing their schooling.
-Even after all their numerous conversations about the topic, however, the two still decided to go skip out.
+Returning was not mandatory for those who were heavily involved with the War, had extenuating circumstances, or had completed most of their education.
+Harry and Ron's absences were the two that stood out the most to Hermione.
+They decided to go on to become Aurors despite her nagging.
+No matter how many times she stressed the importance of finishing their last year and completing their schooling, the two still decided to pass.

 Unfortunately for the brunette, the people that she prayed wouldn't return, did.
-Draco Malfoy, Parkinson, and Goyle were made to come back as well as many others.
-They had been running her up the wall ever since the first day of classes, uncaring of her status as Head Girl.
+Draco Malfoy, Parkinson, and Goyle were made to come back as well as many others to show they were cooperating with the Ministry and Hogwarts in an effort to make reparations.

-Although they cut back on their insults – Parkinson entirely, which was a nice relief – they still continued to deprecate those around them with their horrid words.
-Hermione supposed it was their own way of coping with the fact that they lost the War.
-Regardless of their standing after the War, they should be making amends, not fighting at every turn.
-With tensions so high this year… it was like the Slytherins were purposefully trying to cause trouble.
+Although they cut back on their insults – Parkinson entirely, which was a nice relief – they still continued to throw jibes at those around them.
+Hermione supposed it was their own way of coping with the fact they lost the War.
+Regardless, they should be making amends, not fighting at every turn.
+With tensions so high this year, it was like the Slytherins were purposefully trying to cause trouble.

 To Hermione, it was honestly only a matter of time until an all out war started between the Houses.
-The brunette already couldn't control herself just this past hour with Malfoy, and she had been enduring their ridicule – his in particular – for almost seven years.
-It was bothersome how easily she gave in to the urge to kick his arse.
+She already couldn't control herself just this past hour with Malfoy, and she had been enduring their ridicule – his in particular – for almost seven years.
+It was clear that the War had changed them all.
 Even though he started it, she knew she should have just walked away.
-She was Head Girl for crying out loud!
-She should not be getting detention and acting like a child!
+She was Head Girl!
+She was supposed to set an example.